-The Homeschool History Resources below will help you design your own homeschool history curriculum when studying the Trade and Empire, 1600-1707.
+On this page, you will find homeschool history resources and book lists to help you design your own history curriculum when studying the Trade and Empire 1600- 1707 time period.

 During this time period, 1600 - 1707, we see a century filled with violent wars such as the Thirty Years War, Persecution of the Hugenots in France as well as amazing discoveries of Scientists such as Newton, Kepler and Harvey.
 Trade treaties were negotiated by the French, Dutch and English merchants. - also sadly trading in slaves was huge.
 We also read of pirates causing terror on the seas.
 Settlers also landed in North America from Europe due to religious persecution and so we study the early colonies in North America and we see the tensions between native American Indians and the newcomers.